Saveloy: Australia and New Zealand

-The saveloy is eaten in Australia and New Zealand, often dipped in batter and deep fried, when it is known as a “battered sav”.
+The saveloy is eaten in Australia and New Zealand, often dipped in batter and deep fried, when it is known as a "battered sav".

 At the turn of the 20th century, the saveloy was described in an Australian court case as a "highly seasoned dry sausage originally made of brains, but now young pork, salted" but by the mid-century, it was commonly defined by its size as a 19 cm sausage, as opposed to a frankfurter at 26 cm.
 This distinction may be due to frankfurters’ popularisation in that country (as the main ingredient in hot dogs).
 Saveloys also tend to have more seasoning and are thicker.

-Despite "frankfurter" sausage makers being the target of violence in World War I, the story that saveloys were once frankfurters, renamed due to anti-German sentiment, is purely apocryphal, as far as Australia is concerned.

 In Australia, saveloys are usually a beef-pork blend.
-In New Zealand, saveloys are usually a lamb-pork-beef blend (which distinguishes them from frankfurters which are a pork-beef blend).
 As in England, they are sold at fish-and-chip shops, as well as bought from supermarkets, to be simmered at home.

-Saveloys are often the basis of the New Zealand battered-sausage-on-a-stick "hot dog", very similar to the US wheat-battered variant of the corn dog as sold at fairgrounds and shows.
+Saveloys are often the basis of the New Zealand battered-sausage-on-a-stick "hot dog", very similar to the US corn meal-battered variant of the corn dog as sold at fairgrounds and shows.
 The Australian showground version is often called a "dagwood dog", when prepared on site (and should not be confused with the "pluto pup", equivalent to the US Pronto Pup, a mass-produced, pre-prepared product that is essentially the same, but which invariably uses frankfurters, rather than saveloys and can often be found at takeaway shops).

-In South Australia and Tasmania, up to at least the early 1980s, the "sav and roll" was popular football fare especially at country matches; it was a saveloy heated in a wood-fired "copper" (boiler), placed in a split bread roll, and liberally covered with tomato sauce.

 A cocktail sausage is a smaller version of the saveloy, about a quarter of the size; in Australia sometimes called a "baby sav", a "footy frank" or a "little boy", and in New Zealand and Queensland called a "cheerio".
 These are a popular children's party food in New Zealand and Australia, often served hot, with tomato sauce.

-United States

-A type of hot dog which is almost indistinguishable from the saveloy is popular in the state of Maine, where it is commonly known as a "red hot" or "red snapper".